-Design Examination is where the notified body conducts an assessment of the conformity of the Instrument, based on the technical documentation of the design and development process and the supporting evidence that is supplied by the manufacturer.
+Design Examination is where the notified body conducts an assessment of the conformity of the instrument, based on the technical documentation of the design and development process and the supporting evidence that is supplied by the manufacturer.

-Manufacturing
+2. Manufacturing

-2. The manufacturer shall operate an approved quality system for design, manufacture and final product inspection and testing of the measuring instrument concerned as specified in paragraph 3, and shall be subject to surveillance as specified in paragraph 5.
-The adequacy of the technical design of the measuring instrument shall have been examined according to the provisions of paragraph 4.
+The manufacturer shall operate an approved quality system for design, manufacture and final product inspection and testing of the measuring instrument concerned as specified in point 3, and shall be subject to surveillance as specified in point 5.

+The adequacy of the technical design of the measuring instruments shall have been examined in accordance with point 4.

-Quality system
+3. Quality system

-3.1 The manufacturer shall lodge an application for assessment of the quality system with a notified body of his choice.
+3.1 The manufacturer shall lodge an application for assessment of the quality system with a notified body of his choice for the measuring instruments concerned.

-The notified body is designated by a Member State for this activity after having been found to satisfy the criteria as laid down in Article 12 of the Directive.
-For more information see the WELMEC guide for the assessment and operation of notified Bodies performing conformity assessment according to MID [currently under development].
+The notified body shall be a body designated by a notifying authority for this activity after having been found to satisfy the criteria as laid down in Article 27 of the Directive.
+For more information, see the WELMEC 8.0 Generalities on the assessment and operation of notified bodies performing conformity assessment.